elephantscale/es-training-new/secure-coding/slides/Common-Attacks.md

 ![](../images/Wana_Decrypt0r_screenshot.png)

 - Ransomware is the leading malware problems exemplified by 2021 cases like Colonial Pipeline, JBS Foods and the NBA
-  - Typical attack vector is a phishing email with a link to a site that installs the malware
+- Typical attack vector is a phishing email using XSS attack to install the ransomware
-  - Also exploits vulnerabilities that allow running malicious code on the target computer, open port 21 for example
+- Exploits vulnerabilities that allow running malicious code on the target computer (eg. unpatched security holes)
-  - XSS attacks are also used to direct users to sites that installs the ransomware
-- Note that ramsomware must be able to install and execute code on the target computer
+- Ransomware can also be installed by a victim directly as part of what they believe is a legitimate application

 Notes: